-Why is Dental Disease so Dangerous?
+Why is Pet Dental Disease so Dangerous?

 Dental disease is a major concern because if left untreated, it can result in other serious health problems.
 When tartar forms on your pet’s teeth and gums, it releases bacteria that can get under the gum line and infect the gums and roots of the teeth.
 As the gum tissue holding your pet’s teeth in place breaks down, the teeth become loose.
 Additionally, your pet will be at a much higher risk for heart, liver, and kidney disease due to the bacteria running through their bloodstream.

-Symptoms of Dental Disease
+Symptoms of Dental Disease in Dogs and Cats

 Signs that your pet may have dental disease include: